oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 At the simplest level, a package is a file containing a JADN schema in the form of JSON data, as described in [Section&nbsp;3.1.3.1](#3131-native-json-representation).
+A JADN package document may contain a complete JADN schema or contain a portion of a schema.
+The `namespace` mechanism is used to collect multiple packages into a schema.
 The file has two top-level components:

- - metadata about the file, labeled as "information", and
+ - optional metadata about the file, labeled as `meta`, and
- - the schema content itself, labeled as "types".
+ - the schema content itself, labeled as `types`.

-Definitions of all of the `Information` fields are provided in the JADN specification.
+Definitions of all of the `Metadata` fields are provided in the JADN specification.

 The metadata portion is entirely optional, but if present must